-2.5 Externally Available Components
+Externally Available Components 2.6

-As indicated above, some components are derived from existing open source software, especially ROS packages.
+As above, some components are derived from existing open source software, especially ROS packages.
 We use the MoveIt or Agile Grasp ROS packages for calculating inverse kinematics and performing manipulation tasks.
 For face recognition and person tracking we use tools in OpenCV 3.0, and the OpenNI/NiTE skeleton tracking library.
 The speech-to-text voice recognition software currently being used is Vosk.
-Additionally, we are utilising some off the shelf cloud APIs such as Micorosoft Azure's Face API for gender detection.
-The TeleoR system is built ontop of QU-Prolog
+Additionally, we use some off the shelf cloud APIs such as Micorosoft Azure's Face API for gender detection.
+The TeleoR rules is written in iProloq, an experimental Prolog interpreter developed by our team.
+Later, this will also be ported to QU-Prolog